 2. Let Leaders Spearhead Change

-Once you are well-versed with the features and functions, you can introduce it to the team.
+Once you are well-versed with the features and functions, you can introduce them to the team.
 As you will be equipped with the knowledge to implement it properly, you can quickly address their problems or simply collaborate with them to use it efficiently.
 Let’s say there’s new CRM software in place.
-You can run a pilot program to familiarize yourself with the features, then work with your team to streamline customer relationship management operations.
+You can run a pilot program to familiarize yourself with the features and then work with your team to streamline customer relationship management operations.